render-engine/.github/profile/README.md

 * **[Site](https://render-engine.readthedocs.io/en/latest/site/)** - The container that helps to render all Pages and Collections in with uniform settigns and variables

 ## Plugins
-Plugins are made using pluggy.
+[Plugins](https://render-engine.readthedocs.io/en/latest/plugins/) are made using [pluggy](https://github.com/pytest-dev/pluggy).
 Get started using this [cookiecutter template](https://github.com/render-engine/cc-render-engine-plugins).

 ## Themes
-Themes are made using Jinja.
+[Themes]() are made using [Jinja2](https://palletsprojects.com/p/jinja/).
 Get started using this [cookiecutter template](https://github.com/render-engine/cc-render-engine-themes/blob/main/README.md).

 ## Sites Using Render Engine